LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Proof that cluster states and coset states need exponentially-large QMDDs

 \section{Proof that cluster states and coset states need exponentially-large QMDDs}

-In this appendix, we formally prove that cluster and coset states have exponential size in \qmdds (\autoref{thm:graph-state-qmdd-lower-bound} and \autoref{thm:random-xor-state-hard-for-qmdd}).
-In both cases, we first fix notation and definitions, after which we prove the theorem using several lemmas.
+In this appendix, we show that \qmdds which represent both clusters states, and coset states, are exponentially large in the worst case (respectively, \autoref{thm:graph-state-qmdd-lower-bound} and \autoref{thm:random-xor-state-hard-for-qmdd}).
+On the other hand, in \autoref{sec:graph-states-limdds}, we will show that these states can be represented using only $\mathcal O(n)$ nodes by $\braket{X}$-\limdds, showing that they are exponentially more succinct than \qmdds.
+We first fix notation and definitions, after which we prove the theorem using two lemmas.